ArkEcosystem/AIPs/AIPS/aip-15.md

 ========

 This AIP proposes the implementation of a WEBHOOK API interface for dApp developers to listen to ARK Blockchain in a simple manner (event subscription chain listeners).
 In this way, the clients wouldn’t be polling the network for data, but would subscribe to an EVENT (see specifications below) via WEBHOOK system, thus taking some of the burden of the network.
 When event happens the corresponding notifications will be sent to listeners.
+Special nodes/or dedicated nodes can be started to deliver this functionality.

 Clients/users/dApp’s would define rules for EVENT in the config file/or api; ARK-NODE with listeners enabled would run in the background, waiting for events (event information data with accompanying payload) and